 I went somewhere totally unique.

-Okay, I actually went to 2 unique places: a salt lake full of natural structures call “tufa”, and a historic town with private hot springs.
-Both places are within an hour drive of Bishop–easy to access, and totally worth the trip!
+Okay, I actually went to 2 unique places: a salt lake full of natural structures called “tufa”, and a historic town with private hot springs.
+Both places are within an hour’s drive of Bishop–easy to access, and totally worth the trip!

 Benton Hot Springs

 Why not?
 The winter weather in Bishop is totally pleasant, allowing for many outdoor activities that might otherwise be unavailable in other parts of the country.
 Another major perk of the off-season?
 Enjoy lower rates at hotels and rental car agencies, making for an all-around inexpensive vacation.
 It’s about time we rethought this whole “summer vacation” spiel… how about a “winter vacation”?
 Additionally, traveling to Bishop in the winter (and the rest of the year) is possible from all major nearby cities: Reno, Las Vegas, and Los Angeles.
 Though the travel time from each city is about 4 hours, all routes offer gorgeous views the whole way.
-For those travelers looking to book it straight to Bishop (don’t blame you!), the nearby Mammoth Airport offers daily flights.
+For those travelers looking to book it straight to Bishop visit our Air Service page to find flights directly into Bishop.

 This article was written in partnership with Visit USA Parks.